-Attendance and Absence
+Attendance and AbsencePolicy - Attendance

-Attendance

 Excellent attendance is necessary for students to be able to reach their potential.
 The Sixth Form has a daily parental absence reporting policy.
-Reports of an absence are to be received by the College via parent portal, phone call or email before 10am daily.
 Any missed lessons represent 'lost learning' which they will be expected to repay in the week immediately after their return to The Sixth Form.
+If there is an absence to a remote teaching session, students must ring the college to report an absence as they would if they were due on the college site.

-You will be able to view your son/daughter's live attendance data via the parent portal.
+Your parents will be able to view your live attendance data via the Parent Portal as will you.
 Students must repay their absences in order to make up any lost learning and will likely be directed to undertake this work in the LRC study pod.
-Work completed should be handed to the relevant class teacher who will then record hours repaid.
+Work completed should be handed to the relevant class teacher and they will record hours repaid.

-Full attendance is expected for all parts of a student timetable: subject classes, group coaching, Professional Growth Programme (PGP) and all related delivery in addition to any support workshops they have been referred to.
+Full attendance is expected for all parts of a student timetable: subject classes, coach groups, Professional Growth Programme (PGP) sessions and all related delivery in addition to any support workshops you have been referred to.